What is Non-Destructive Testing (NDT)?

 Where are NDT methods Used?

-- It is used in all the stages, like in the production or life cycle of a component.
+- It is used in all stages, like in a component’s production or life cycle.

 - To assist in product development.

 - To Screen or Sort Incoming Materials.